 You may also need to provide additional documentation about your residency status or visa or any other documentation stemming from your status as a non-citizen.

-To qualify for a personal loan, you’ll typically need good to excellent credit — but if you haven’t built a credit history in the U.S., you might have a hard time passing a credit check.
+When you apply for a personal loan, you’ll typically need to authorize a hard credit check so the lender can decide whether to offer a loan and at what rate and terms.
+It's also best to have good to excellent credit.
+If you haven’t built a credit history in the U.S., you might have a hard time meeting lender minimum credit score requirements.

 There are a couple of options that might help in this case: